|

 life with human beings.
 Our capacity to love and be loved is God’s life in us.
 Thus, even if we are faced with difficult

 situations in life we are not afraid to go on.
+As we journey

 in life we are encouraged to show forth our love for God and for other people in need.
 Our true humanity is seen in how we